tawasta/hr/hr_job_pin_to_top/README.rst

 Pin Jobs to Top
 ===============

-* Enables pinning certain jobs to top (both in front-end and back-end)
+* Enables pinning certain jobs to top of lists
 * This affects both front-end and back-end job listings

 Installation